chanced/jsonpointer/README.md

 called. `ResolveJSONPointer` should not have side effects.
 If resolving for an assignment, utilize the pointer to infer which type should be assigned.

-Both `AssignByJSONPointer` and `DeleteByJSONPointer` are invoked on the way back from the leaf.
+`AssignByJSONPointer` is invoked on the way back from the leaf. `DeleteByJSONPointer` is invoked after resolving the current token.

 All three methods are passed a pointer to the `jsonpointer.JSONPointer` so that it can be modified.
 If you do not modify it, jsonpointer will assume the current